junxit/us-congress-code/title-43/chapter-12/sec-485h.md

 ### References in Text

 The Rural Electrification Act of 1936, referred to in subsec. (c)(1), is act May 20, 1936, ch.
 432, 49 Stat.
-1363, as amended, which is classified generally to chapter 31 (§ 901 et seq.) of Title 7, Agriculture.
+1363, which is classified generally to chapter 31 (§ 901 et seq.) of Title 7, Agriculture.
 For complete classification of this Act to the Code, see section 901 of Title 7 and Tables.
 The National Environmental Policy Act of 1969, referred to in subsec. (c)(3), is Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
 852, which is classified generally to chapter 55 (§ 4321 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 4321 of Title 42 and Tables.
 The Federal Power Act, referred to in subsec. (c)(8), is act June 10, 1920, ch.
 285, 41 Stat.
 1063.
 Part I of the Act is classified generally to subchapter I (§ 791a et seq.) of chapter 12 of Title 16, Conservation.
 For complete classification of this Act to the Code, see section 791a of Title 16 and Tables.
 Act of September 21, 1959, referred to in subsec. (d)(1), is Pub.
 L. 86–308, Sept.
 21, 1959, 73 Stat.
 584, which amended section 485b–1 of this title, enacted provisions set out as a note under section 485b–1 of this title, and amended provisions set out as a note under section 485b of this title.
 For complete classification of this Act to the Code, see Tables.

 ### Amendments